Thetan-ILW/MinaCalc-soundsphere/README.md

 # Description
-This mod adds difficulty calculator from Etterna to soundsphere.
+This plugin adds difficulty calculator from Etterna to soundsphere.
-Only 4K charts.
+Windows: Only 4K charts.
 Version 505 (0.72.1) and 434 (0.70.3).
-See `/bin/` directory.
+See `/bin/win64` directory.
+Linux: 4K - 10K charts.
+Version 514 (0.73), 505 and 434

 # Installation
-- Download this mod by clicking on green button on the top of the page > Download zip
-- Or by using this link https://github.com/Thetan-ILW/MinaCalc-soundsphere/archive/refs/heads/main.zip

-- Extract MinaCalc folder into moddedgame directory inside your game root.
-- (FOR DEFAULT SOUNDSPHERE THEME) Launch the game, open mounts menu, go to database tab and press "delete chartdiffs".
-Then press "compute chartdiffs".
-After that, go to settings and select MSD calculator.
-Restart the game.
-- (FOR IRIZZ THEME) Launch the game, go to collections > mounts.
-Open database tab find "Charts difficulty / rating" section and press Delete and then Compute.
-After that, go to settings > UI > Difficulty and select MSD.

-- Step above is required if you had already cached the charts.
-For new charts you just need to press "update" in mounts > select your locations.
+1. Open the game.
+2. Open the package manager window (click on the 9 rectangles at the bottom left)
+3. Go to the `remote` tab and click on the `download` button next to the `msd_calculator` plugin.
+4. Restart the game.
+The next time you start the game, the plugin will restart the game and copy the files to the `bin/` folder.

-# NOTE:
+# Post installation
-IN SONG SELECT, ONLY DIFFICULTY ON 1.0x RATE IS CORRECT.
-In result screen showed difficulty is always correct, as it recalculates for each score and applies mods and rates.
+Only osu!
+UI and Irizz UI only support this plugin.
+Default UI does not display patterns and correct difficulty on rates.

+1. You need to select MSD difficulty in the settings.
+2. In the mounts window, on the database tab, click `delete all chartdiffs`.
+Then update the cache as usual.

 # Compiling the library
 ## Linux